plabayo/learn-rust-101/README.md

 A next and continuous step is to read blog posts and watch videos about API design.
 The Rust newsletter often has an article listed in its weekly edition.
 But other platforms such as HackerNews will have interesting Rust articles pop up as well. <https://sabrinajewson.org/blog/errors> is for example a great article talking about one might to give errors as much love as the other parts of the API, and also talks about why crates like `thiserror` might not be that great.
 All in all, similar to other parts of your continuous Rust learning journey, you'll want to remain critical and open to new ideas and see what works for you and what not.

+If you are however still in the camp of `thiserror`, you might be able to make good use of blog posts such as <https://determinate.systems/posts/instrumenting-axum> that guide you through adding instrumentation to your Axum based web service, using `thiserror` among other excellent crates such as `tracing`.
+A great read, especially if you're not that experienced with instrumentation that goes beyon the basic single line logs.

 ## [3.
 Learn Async Rust](#3-learn-async-rust)

 There is no standard / official Asynchronous runtime.
 This in contrast to actual CPU threads [which you can create from within the std library](https://doc.rust-lang.org/std/thread/fn.spawn.html).